Slavery in France: Slavery in Merovingian France

 In 486, Clovis I, the son of Childeric, defeated Syagrius, a Roman military leader who competed with the Merovingians for power in northern France.
+Like the Roman empire before them, the Merovingians used slavery.

 Slavery in Merovingian France included several Frankish queens in the Merovingian dynasty who had formerly been slaves.

 Only five slave queens have been identified in Merovingian France, though there may have been more: Ingund, Fredegund, Bilichild, Nanthild, and Balthild.
 Slavery continued during the Carolingian Empire.